energye/systray/README.md

 ### Windows

-* To avoid opening a console at application startup, use "fyne package" for your app or manually use these compile flags:

 ```sh
 go build -ldflags -H=windowsgui
 ```

 ### macOS

-On macOS, you will need to create an application bundle to wrap the binary; simply use "fyne package" or add folders with the following minimal structure and assets:
+On macOS, you will need to create an application bundle to wrap the binary; simply use add folders with the following minimal structure and assets:

 ```
 SystrayApp.app/